import imfpWorkflow

 | 14 | PCOAL | Coal index, Commodity price index, Index, 2016... |

-# Find the 'data_transformation' input code for index
+# Find the data transformation code for an index

 |---|---|---|